theowenyoung/archive-actionsflow/docs/reference/1-action-api.md

     description: 'Log level, default is "info", you can use one of these values, "trace" | "debug" | "info" | "warn" | "error" | "silent"'
     required: false
     default: "info"
+  force:
+    description: "force update all triggers, it will ignore the update interval and cached deduplicate key"
+    required: false
+    default: "false"
 ```

 ## Outputs